Wuhan: Imperial China

 In the spring of 1861, Counselor Harry Smith Parkes and Admiral Herbert were sent to Wuhan to open a trading port.
 On the basis of the Convention of Peking, Parkes concluded the Hankou Lend-Lease Treaty with Guan Wen, the governor-general of Hunan and Hubei.
 It brought an area of 30.53 km2 along the Yangtze River (from latter-day Jianghan Road to Hezuo Road) to become a British Concession and permitted Britain to set up its consulate in the concession.

+In 1862, Russian tea merchants arrived in the treaty port of Hankou.
+Russians in Hankou established four factories using assembly lines and machinery to produce brick tea, and became the city's richest industrialists in what would become the Russian concession.
+Japanese immigrants, mainly traders, also started arriving in 1874.

 In 1889, Zhang Zhidong was transferred from Viceroy of Liangguang (Guangdong and Guangxi provinces) to Viceroy of Huguang (Hunan and Hubei provinces).
 He governed the province for 18 years, until 1907.
 During this period, he elucidated the theory of "Chinese learning as the basis, Western learning for application," known as the ti-yong ideal.
 He set up many heavy industries, founded Hanyang Steel Plant, Daye Iron Mine, Pingxiang Coal Mine and Hubei Arsenal and set up local textile industries, boosting the flourishing modern industry in Wuhan.
 Meanwhile, he initiated education reform, opened dozens of modern educational organizations successively, such as Lianghu (Hunan and Hubei) Academy of Classical Learning, Civil General Institute, Military General Institute, Foreign Languages Institute and Lianghu (Hunan and Hubei) General Normal School, and selected a great many students for study overseas, which well promoted the development of China's modern education.
 Furthermore, he trained a modern military and organized a modern army including a zhen and a xie (both zhen and xie are military units in the Qing dynasty) in Hubei.

-Originally known as the Hubei Arsenal, the Hanyang Arsenal was founded in 1891, who diverted funds from the Nanyang Fleet in Guangdong to build the arsenal.
+Originally known as the Hubei Arsenal, the Hanyang Arsenal was founded in 1891, with funds diverted from the Nanyang Fleet in Guangdong to build the arsenal.
 It cost about 250,000 pounds sterling and was built in 4 years.
 On April 23, 1894, construction was completed and the arsenal, occupying some 40 acre, could start production of small-caliber cannons.
 It built magazine-fed rifles, Gruson quick fire guns, and cartridges.

+In 1896, the Russian Empire also acquired a concession in Hankou.